kisjan4ik/Note-taker---Express/README.md

   ## Installation

-  To correctly use this project you needed to install: npm i inquirer
+  To correctly use this project you needed to install: npm i express, npm install uuid

   ## Usage

-   The application prompt the user for information about the team manager and then information about the team members.
-The user can input any number of team members, and they may be a mix of engineers and interns.
+  A user can write and save notes and isable to delete/view notes that were written before in order to organize thoughts, tasks and plans.

   ## License